sanskrit/raw_etexts_english/blogs/manasataramgini/2004-12-11_rules-for-ritual-eligibility.md

 +++
-title = "Rules for ritualxa0eligibility"
+title = "Rules for ritual eligibility"

 +++
 There is considerable debate about who is eligible for vedic rites.
 The